iamthelabhras/wprbify/README.md

 #### Modules

-This script utilizies the following Python standard library modules:
+This script utilizes the following Python standard library modules:

 - `argparse` [(docs)](https://docs.python.org/3/library/argparse.html): Makes it easy to write user-friendly command-line interfaces.
 Allows the script to accept input arguments, such as the WPRB playlist URL & the name of the new Spotify playlist, when running the script from the command line.